 Even since childhood Obadiah Stane was a methodical and ruthless man.
 Once, during a chess match, as a child he killed the dog of an opponent whose skill was equal to his own so that his opponent's mind would not be focused on the game, and Stane won.
-Obadiah's father had been a gambler who shot himself playing Russian Roulette while on a winning streak.
+Obadiah's father had been a gambler who shot himself playing Russian Roulette while on a winning streak: namely with his own son.
+This experience would lead Stane into a lifelong obsession with "winning" in everything he invested in.

 Obadiah Stane was created by Dennis O'Neil and Luke McDonnell.
 Stane first appearance in Iron Man #163, He later appeared as the Iron Monger in Iron Man #200.

 Obadiah would later grow into a wealthy businessman who attempted to take over Tony Stark's ( Iron Man) company, Stark International.
 Obadiah used his agents, the Chessmen, to attack James Rhodes ( War Machine).
 He also placed the Chessmen's Queen Indries Moomji to become Stark's lover.
-Stark later became aware of Stane's involvement in his friend's attack but was unable to do anything because of a serious alcoholic relapse.
-He later bought Stark International thanks to SHIELD (changing the name of the company to Stane International) and began manufacturing weapons for the agency and other organizations with which he established military contracts.
+Stark later became aware of Stane's involvement in his friend's attack but was unable to do anything because of a serious alcoholic relapse, brought across by serious stress.
+He later bought Stark International thanks to S.H.I.E.L.D. (changing the name of the company to Stane International) and began manufacturing weapons for the agency and other organisations with which he established military contracts, as well as covertly establishing business connections with multiple corrupt business men and crimelords, in particular supplying them with Mandroid suits for their own devices.
 Stark gave his armor to Rhodey and became a homeless vagrant.
 Despite this, Tony maintained plans for a new Iron Man Armor.
-With help from a team of scientists, Stane created the Iron Monger armor which was more powerful than even Stark's own.
+With help from a team of scientists, Stane created the Iron Monger armor which was more powerful than even Stark's own, as well as far larger.
 Using the Iron Monger as a corporate mascot, Stane planned to sell the armor to the highest bidder, or produce an entire army of armors which could be used to conquer whole countries.
 It was also during this time that Stane formed an alliance with Madame Masque, another adversary to Iron Man of the Maggia crime family.

 Major Story Arcs